-NOTE: If you allow more than 15 seconds to elapse between any steps, the radio automatically reverts to time and you must start the procedure over at step 4.
+NOTE: If you allow more than 15 seconds to elapse between any steps, the radio automatically reverts to time and you must start the procedure over at Step 4.

-- Press the 1 and 4 buttons together.
-Hold them down until "---" shows on the display.
-Next you will use the secret code number which you have written down. - Press the MN button and "000" will appear on the display.

-- Press MN again to make the last two digits agree with your code. - Press the HR button to make the first one or two digits agree with your code. - After you have confirmed that the code matches the one you wrote down, press AM/FM.
-The display will show "rEP" to indicate that you need to repeat steps 5-7 to confirm your secret code. - Press AM/FM and this time the display will show "SEC" indicating that your radio is secure.
+- Write down any three or four-digit number from 000 to 1999 and keep it in a safe place separate from the vehicle. - Turn the ignition to the ACCESSORY or RUN position. - 3.
+Turn the radio off. - Press the 1 and 4 buttons together.
+Hold them down until --- shows on the display.
+Next you will use the secret code number which you have written down. - 5.
+Press MN and 000 will appear on the display. - Press MN again to make the last two digits agree with your code. - Press HR to make the first one or two digits agree with your code. - Press AM-FM after you have confirmed that the code matches the secret code you have written down.
+The display will show REP to let you know that you need to repeat Steps 5 through 7 to confirm your secret code. - Press AM-FM and this time the display will show SEC to let you know that your radio is secure.
+The indicator by the volume control will begin flashing when the ignition is turned off.